 Types of Tests

 Not all app and web testing websites are the same.
-They may differ in many areas such as in the types of tests that its testers could perform.
+They differ in many ways such as how their testers can perform tests.
+Below, you'll see that Testbirds has these types of tests available:

 1. Bug test involves looking for bugs or technical errors.
 Typically, you will get money for each bug you find and the payment rate depends on the type or severity of the bug you find.